softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 To pass off this assignment submit your work to the course [auto-grading](https://cs240.click/) tool.
 When that is done, meet with a TA and demonstrate that your Chess client and server meet all requirements and they will assign you a final grade.

+> [!IMPORTANT]
+> You must completely pass the autograder first, including fixing any code style issues, before the TAs will grade your work.

 ### Grading Rubric

 > [!NOTE]